egnor/pivid/doc/protocol.md

 ## Generic error response

-An error in any request will produce this response format:
+An error (invalid request or internal processing error) will return a JSON response in this format:

 ```yaml
 { "req": "«urlpath»", "error": "«message»" }